 Meliá Nassau Beach - All Inclusive, Bahamas

 Are you a social butterfly who thrives in a sea of fresh faces?
-This sprawling but attractive all-inclusive resort near Nassau is massive—we’re talking 694 rooms and suites all with private balconies or patios that look towards the ocean—but it still manages to deliver a quality experience.
+One of the best all-inclusive resorts in the Bahamas, this sprawling but attractive resort near Nassau is massive—we’re talking 694 rooms and suites all with private balconies or patios that look towards the ocean—but it still manages to deliver a quality experience.
 Treat yourself to one of the recently renovated rooms on The Level, which now come with pillow menus and VIP perks like nightly turndown service, then get ready to mix and mingle.
 There's a busy main pool with a swim up bar, plus two less crowded satellite pools, and you've also got access to a serene stretch of powdery white beach for soaking in that glorious Bahamian sun.

 RELATED: 8 Best Hotels in the Bahamas